Fennel. It’s strange to be so familiar with a plant’s seeds and yet not know how to use the plant itself.

 - Slice fennel into thin strips and gently toss with baby kale leaves and chopped avocado.

-- For dressing, whisk all ingredients together and place in jar.
+- For dressing, whisk all ingredients together and place in jar (I like to reuse old spice jars for dressing).